hapax/hapax.github.io/assets/simple-physics.md

 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.
-Finally, I also recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground in greater depth.
+Finally, I recommend Sanjoy Mahajan's book [*Street-Fighting Mathematics*](http://streetfightingmath.com/), covering similar ground in greater depth.